 Board of Trustees

-Elections take place each spring and the results are announced at our annual conference in May.
-The 2023 Call for Nominations is now closed.
+The Call for Nominations opens each winter and elections take place each spring.
 If you are interested in learning more about the board or running in the future, please visit Run for the Board.

 Officers